 Summary: “No one doubts that the policies of energy efficiency in the U.S. are in rapid evolution.
 These tectonic shifts are affecting stakeholders in ways that even the most astute analysts and pundits could not have predicted a year ago.
 You’re invited to join this experienced group of practitioners — in a candid and interactive panel discussion — for an update from Washington, DC on the outlook for EE policy with the Drumpf Administration and 115th Congress.
-Panelists will provide perspectives on how this impacts the future of energy efficiency in the states and a discussion about state leadership.
-Audience-participation will be encouraged!
+Panelists will provide perspectives on how this impacts the future of energy efficiency in the states and a discussion about state leadership.”

-The market for home performance retrofits has undergone tectonic shifts in recent years.
+Summary: “The market for home performance retrofits has undergone tectonic shifts in recent years.
 This evolution has been driven by pressures that include a changing regulatory landscape for utility companies, increasing accurate data that reveals how home performance upgrades actually perform, and an increasingly uncertain federal policy environment.
-Join us to learn more — and position your organization for the future — in a candid and free-wheeling interview with experts who have been engaged in several different sectors of the home performance industry.
+Join us to learn more — and position your organization for the future — in a candid and free-wheeling interview with experts who have been engaged in several different sectors of the home performance industry.”

-We’ve discussed this issue for an entire generation now: the home performance industry suffers from a broad misunderstanding among consumers.
+Summary: “We’ve discussed this issue for an entire generation now: the home performance industry suffers from a broad misunderstanding among consumers.
 Much of this shortfall is simply caused by poor communication and imperfect media skills.
 Helping you improve your approach, to reach both existing and new markets, is the subject of this session.

-To learn more about this initiative, bring an idea you’d like to expose to the world — a story to tell, a product to pitch, or an idea to share — and we’ll consider the best way for you to get it in front of people who care.
+To learn more about this initiative, bring an idea you’d like to expose to the world to the 2018 Summer National Conference — a story to tell, a product to pitch, or an idea to share — and we’ll consider the best way for you to get it in front of people who care.”